solarwinds/ChessProject/ChessProject-Java/NOTES.md

     have gone furrther, in that we've added some additional tests too).

     But part of the scope of this sprint is also to get into a good state for further development in future sprints.
-So, assuming have we world enough and time, just now, I'll do some small improvements to get us into as good a state as I can.
+So, assuming we have time just now, I'll do some small improvements to get us into as good a state as I can.

   - Anticipating that we're going to want to have more piece types than just pawns (though not for this sprint), it feels like it's a good idea to, as early as possible, start to prepare